spenstock/website/README.md

+Spencer Stock Personal Website

+Includes:

 Small Arcade Project, mostly developed in late summer of 2019.

-All programming was done before an understanding of objects was developed.
+-All programming was done before an understanding of objects was developed.

 Website Currently Published to spenstock.gq (expires 5/18/21)